 Although you may have a great plan in place for your workplace mentoring program, you’ll still need to sell the idea to the rest of your organization – especially leadership.
 To do this well, you’ll need to explain the benefits of the mentoring program and create a strategy to market and promote the mentorship program to the rest of the organization.
 Without a marketing plan for your mentoring program, you may suffer some setbacks such as:

 • poorly defined expectations and boundaries for the program

 • vague goals and outcomes

 • few mentoring connections, meaning program goals aren’t being met

 • mentors, mentees and the organization are not able to fully recognize the benefits that come with workplace mentoring programs

-However, if you are able to get the organization leadership to support the mentoring program, it will be easier to design a strategy to promote the program internally.
+However, if you’re able to get your organization’s leadership to support the mentoring program, it will be easier to design a strategy to promote the program internally.

-Here are some steps to follow when creating your plan to sell the mentorship program.
+Some steps to follow when creating your plan to sell the mentorship program:

-Whether you are just starting to develop a workplace mentoring program or if you are looking to boost one that has been in place for a while, having a good marketing plan is key to selling mentoring to your business.
-There are many benefits to having a robust mentoring program in any organization, including those for the participants and the company as a whole.
-Once a strategy has been designed with goals and desired outcomes, promoting a mentoring program to potential participants will become easier.
+Whether you’re just starting to develop a workplace mentoring program or if you are looking to boost one that’s been in place for a while, having a good marketing plan is key to selling mentoring to your business.
+There are many benefits to having a robust mentoring program in any organization, including benefits for the participants and for the company as a whole.
+Once a strategy has been designed and defined with goals and desired outcomes, promoting a mentoring program to potential participants will become easier.